List of David Letterman sketches

-There were also running gags, which may continue for about a month, such as playing José Feliciano's "Old Turkey Buzzard" or other sound effects when a card "crashes through the window" or telephone calls from "Len Easton, California Highway Patrol" or Joe McCain on a telephone that Dave acknowledges is a prop that is not connected.
-Dave expresses amusement or annoyance during these recurring events.
+There were also running gags which often continued for about a month like playing José Feliciano's "Old Turkey Buzzard" or other sound effects when a card "crashes through the window", telephone calls from "Len Easton, California Highway Patrol", or Joe McCain on a telephone which Letterman acknowledges is a prop that is not connected.
+Letterman expresses amusement or annoyance during these recurring events.

-This article focuses on sketches that have been featured on the Late Show with David Letterman.
+These are sketches which have been featured on the Late Show with David Letterman.